AdaCore/why3/doc/starting.rst

    The GUI after splitting goal ``G2``.

 The first part of goal ``G2`` is still unproved.
-As a last resort, we can try to call the Coq proof assistant, by selecting it in the context menu.
+As a last resort, you can try to call the Coq proof assistant, by selecting it in the context menu.
 A new sub-row appear for Coq, and the Coq proof editor is launched.
 (It is ``coqide`` by default; see :numref:`sec.ideref` for details on how to configure this).
 You get now a regular Coq file to